Portuguese Immigration to Hawai'i

 The mission of PFHCH is to acquire, organize, preserve, digitize, interpret and make accessible to the general public the materials of enduring historical value that document the lives of the Portuguese immigrants who migrated to Hawaiʻi and made Hawaiʻi their home.
 PFHCH is also providing workshops and classes and offering support to those who are researching their family history.

 Portuguese Immigrants.
-We have a database of 40,500+ Portuguese Immigrants, who migrated to Hawaiʻi, and their descendants and ancestors.
-This information may include their given and family name upon arrival, their age, nationality or residence, single or names of family members, name of the ship and year of arrival, Passport Number, Portuguese Citizenship Number, Alien Passenger List Number, birth/baptism date, date of marriage, date of death, etc. Media files are also be attached to the record, including photos; birth, marriage and death records; passenger list; census records and other documents of value.
+Our Portuguese Legacy Database is a combilation of Portuguese Immigrants, who migrated to Hawaiʻi, prior to 1920.
+This database includes names of passengers, ages, birth place or residence, name of the ship and year of arrival, Passport Number, Portuguese Citizenship Number, and Alien Passenger List Number.
+Also included are additional informaiton, such as, ancestors’ and dependents’ names birth/baptism date, date of marriage, date of death, etc. Media files may also be attached to the record, including photos; birth, marriage and death records; passenger list; census records and other documents of value.
+This information is helpful in family research and in obtaining passport and passenger list records.

 Workshop: “Researching Your Portuguese Heritage” workshop.
 Please contact us to find out the schedule for our next workshop.

 Newspaper Articles.
 Our collections include newspaper articles and newspaper clippings of obituaries.
 The obituaries are gathered from websites, mortuaries, cemeteries, and old newspapers.
-Many have been sent to us by relatives.
+Many have been sent to us by relatives and other interested individuals.

 Our Future Goals.
 Our goal is to develop a searchable database that can be accessible to everyone who visits our website.
-Until then, we will search our database at your request.
-Complete the contact form with as much of the following information as possible:
+Until then, we will search our database at your request and provide you with a genealogy report documenting all the information that we have in our database.
+We ask that you make a donation to help defray the cost of maintaining our website and operational expenses.
+We have no paid staff.
+To help us locate information for the correct immigrant, please complete the contact form with as much of the following information as possible:

 We Love Stories.
 Please share your family history and stories with us by completing the contact form.
 We will be compiling the stories and creating a book to share with others.

 How You Can Help.
 Your generosity allows us to keep this website active and updated and to achieve our goal of providing you with more resources.
-It will also go toward developing a searchable database.
 Please consider making a donation.

 A Work in Progress.
 Since we are constantly adding resources and information, please check back with us often.